laryssa15s/laryssa-924-redes-2021/samba/readme.md

 ## Browsing/Identification ###

-# Change this to the workgroup/NT-domain name your Samba server will pa         rt of
+# Change this to the workgroup/NT-domain name your Samba server will part of
    workgroup = WORKGROUP